 Annapurna Circuit Trek is one of our most special and exotic trek that we take pride in.
 The Annapurna circuit trek was regarded as one of the top 5 treks in the world prior to the road construction threatened its reputation.
 We have designed this special itinerary to revive its reputation by avoiding the road and including even more exotic and intriguing valleys of the restricted area of Nar & Phu, which has been opened only since 2003.
+After Nar Phu Valley we visit the world’s highest lake, Tilicho Lake at 4949m, which surpasses all superlatives when its deep blue water reflects the surrounding 7000m mountains.

 Beginning with a couple of days hiking on the Annapurna circuit trail we reach Koto, from where, we enter into the restricted area of Nar & Phu valley in an off the beaten trail.
 The trek passes through narrow canyons and beautiful valleys of the Nar & Phu, where very few trekkers have explored.
 The expression “just me and the mountains” is in solidarity with the solace and serenity of this valley.